 - The increased amount of information can cause misinterpretation.

-- It requires the salesperson to fully understand another business’ goals, needs, and challenges before pitching the solution.
+- The salesperson must fully understand another business’s goals, needs, and challenges before pitching the solution.

 As you can see, GPCTBA/C&I is incredibly thorough, and it’s better for sales that need integrated personalized solutions.
 However, your sales and marketing teams don’t need such a detailed lead qualification, so it’s not one of the most popular lead qualification frameworks out there.

-Pioneered by Jack Napoli at PTC, MEDDIC is a lead qualification framework that requires the salesperson to understand the lead’s purchasing process, in order to get someone in the company to sell your solution.
+Pioneered by Jack Napoli at PTC, MEDDIC is a lead qualification framework that requires the salesperson to understand the lead’s purchasing process to get someone in the company to sell your solution.

 Here’s how MEDDIC works: